210823-java-msa-wvu/jorge-tinajero-p0/README.md

 As an application user, create a function that allows a new user to sign up a civilian or hero that will have all available functions.

 As an application user, create 3 functions for hero that will allow them to see all crimes, and allow to mark done or on route, also to accept or reject applications.

-As an application user, create a function that allows to enroll in classes new classes that that have not been added and classes already added.